-To accommodate the ever-increasing growth in throughput demand, developing high-performance wireless systems became more essential.
-These wireless systems should consider both: the unique features of the different data services and the dynamic and spatiotemporal characteristics of the wireless channels.
-Therefore, techniques like dynamic resource allocation and link adaptation are incorporated into the different wireless standards in order to support the quality of service (QoS) requirements while serving the increased number of users [1].
+Nowadays, dynamic resource allocation and link adaptation techniques have been incorporated into different wireless standards to support the quality of service (QoS) requirements while serving the increased number of users [1].
 Link adaptation represents a key element in determining the system's latency and throughput performance [2].
-Fortunately, machine learning (ML) is anticipated to provide viable solutions to the link adaptation challenges in wireless systems [3], [4].
+Fortunately, machine learning is anticipated to provide viable solutions to the link adaptation challenges in wireless systems [3].

-In the literature, the link adaptation problem is formulated as a multiclass classification problem where the class labels represent different modulation and coding scheme (MCS) combinations [4]-[8].
-According to this formulation, each data point is allowed to belong to only one class and a supervised ML model can be trained to select the ideal MCS based on the training data.
-However, supervised models generally, and neural networks (NN) specifically, have a certain level of accuracy [9].
-In this case, failing to predict the ideal MSC has unpredictable implications on the system throughput.
+In the literature, the link adaptation problem has been modeled either as a reinforcement learning problem [4], [5], or as a multiclass classification problem where the class labels represent different modulation and coding scheme (MCS) combinations [6]-[10].
+According to this modeling, each data point can belong to a single class and a supervised machine learning model can be trained to select the ideal MCS based on the training data.
+However, supervised models, generally, have a certain level of accuracy [11].
+In this case, failing to predict the ideal MCS has unpredictable implications on the system throughput.
 In fact, predicting a higher-rate MCS will result in a failed transmission and, consequently, a retransmission is required which largely degrades the system throughput.
-These problems come from the fact that formulating the problem as multiclass classification has no control over what the model can predict in the failure cases.
-Now the question is, if the model failed to predict the optimal MCS, why we do not train it to predict a suboptimal one?
+These problems come from the fact that modeling the problem as a multiclass classification has no control over what the model can predict in failure cases.
+Now the question is, if the model failed to predict the optimal MCS, can we train it to predict a suboptimal one?

 To answer this question, we model the link adaptation problem, for the first time, as a multi-label multi-class classification.
 In this modeling, a datapoint is allowed to belong to more than one class at the same time (all the successful MCS in AMC problem).
-Bases on that, the model learns to predict not only the optimal MCS, but also all suboptimal ones.
+Therefore, the model learns to predict not only the optimal MCS, but also all suboptimal ones.
 Such modeling approach gives more control to what the model learns from the training phase and what it can predict in the failure cases.
-However, we need to enforce the model avoid predicting higher-rate MCs that cause the retransmissions.
-To solve this issue, we propose a new loss function that adds more penalization to these cases.
+However, we need to enforce the model to avoid predicting higher-rate MCSs that may produce retransmissions.
+To solve this issue, we propose a new loss function that adds more penalization to such cases.
 The proposed loss function reduces the number of retransmissions compared to traditional crossentropy loss function, which widely employed in the literature.
+Fig. 1 shows an overview for the proposed system.